Next-Gen-Evans/kotlin_basics/README.md

 This repository contains beginner-friendly Kotlin programs that cover the core concepts of the language.
 It’s designed to help you understand Kotlin syntax, logic building, and practical coding examples.

+A collection of Kotlin basics programs covering syntax, variables, functions, classes, and control structures.
+Perfect for beginners learning Kotlin fundamentals and practical examples.

 ---

 ## 📘 Topics Covered